 MPPT controllers use newer technology that supports more module types (e.g. 30 and 60 cells in addition to 72 cells), and they support array oversizing.
 Your choice between MPPT and PWM controllers depends on your budget and specific system requirements.

 To ensure proper charge controller selection and the long-term performance and reliability of your off-grid system, it’s helpful to consult with a knowledgeable solar installer or engineer who can help you make the best choice based on your specific needs and circumstances.
 Some solar distributors can size your solar charge controller and your entire off-grid system for that matter.
-Moreover there are string sizing calculator tools that can help you determine if your controller and other components will meet requirements for your system.
-By taking these factors into account, you are well on your way to designing an off-grid solar power system that meets your energy needs while maximizing the lifespan of your batteries and equipment.
+If you need help determining the right controller for your application, you can contact us and we and one of our distribution partners can help determine this for you.
+Our string calculator can also help you know how well a specific Morningstar controller will meet your system requirements.